 R

-The cooling fluid (commonly R-410A, also called Puron, or newer low-GWP options) that cycles through your air conditioner or heat pump to absorb, transfer, and release heat.
-Low refrigerant means your AC won't cool properly and may indicate a leak that needs professional repair.
+The cooling fluid that cycles through your air conditioner or heat pump to absorb, transfer, and release heat.
+Older systems used R-22 (phased out).
+Most current systems use R-410A (sometimes called Puron).
+New 2025+ equipment uses the low-GWP R-454B.
+Low refrigerant means your AC won't cool properly and almost always indicates a leak that needs professional repair — refrigerant isn't “used up” over time.

-When refrigerant escapes from your AC system through cracks or holes in coils or connections.
-Signs include reduced cooling, ice on the outdoor unit, or hissing sounds.
-Refrigerant leaks require immediate professional repair.
+When refrigerant escapes from your AC system through cracks or holes in coils, connections, or valves.
+Signs: reduced cooling, ice on the outdoor unit or refrigerant lines, hissing sounds, or higher electric bills.
+Leaks require immediate professional repair — simply “topping off” refrigerant without finding the leak is wasted money and, for newer refrigerants, an EPA violation for the contractor.

 S

 The standard rating for air conditioner and heat pump cooling efficiency.
 SEER measures how efficiently an AC converts electricity into cooling over an entire cooling season.
 Higher SEER ratings (16+ or 20+) mean lower electric bills.
-Texas minimum is 14 SEER for new air conditioners.
-Think of SEER like MPG for cars - higher numbers save more money.
+The Texas (Southern region) minimum is 14 SEER for new air conditioners, or 14.3 SEER2 under the newer 2023 test standard.
+Think of SEER like MPG for cars — higher numbers save more money, especially in Forney's long cooling season.

-See SEER above.
-The numbered rating (14, 16, 18, 20, etc.) that indicates your air conditioner's energy efficiency.
-When shopping for a new AC, higher SEER ratings cost more upfront but save significantly on cooling costs in hot climates like Forney, Texas.
+See SEER.
+The numbered rating (14, 16, 18, 20+) that indicates an air conditioner's energy efficiency.
+Higher SEER ratings cost more upfront but can pay back significantly over 10–15 years in hot climates like Forney — use our SEER Savings Calculator to estimate your own payback.

 T

 The control device that sets your desired temperature and signals the HVAC system to heat or cool.
-Smart thermostats optimize energy use.
+Smart thermostats (Nest, Ecobee, Honeywell) learn your schedule, optimize runtime, and can cut cooling costs 10–15% in Texas homes when set up correctly.
+Most integrate with zoning systems.

 V